Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 Kona Car Rentals

-In Kona on the big island of Hawaii, Ellison Onizuka Kona International Airport at Keāhole hosts rentals from Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty Hawaii Island car rental companies.
+In Kona on the Big Island of Hawaii, Ellison Onizuka Kona International Airport at Keāhole hosts rentals from Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty Hawaii Island car rental companies.

 The prices here are about 20-30% higher depending on the choices you have made.
-The airport has recommended calling ahead for ADA-accessible vehicles, as some companies don’t keep them on-hand.
-Check out the latest prices and more details.
+The airport has recommended calling ahead for ADA-accessible vehicles, as some companies don’t keep them on hand.

 Renting a Car in Hilo

-The big island of Hawaii is also home to another airport in Hilo.
+The Big Island of Hawaii is also home to another airport in Hilo.

-Most of the time, you can count on car rental companies being open from around 5am to around 10pm – but be sure to double-check!
-Check out the latest prices and more details.
+Most of the time, you can count on car rental companies being open from around 5 AM to around 10 PM – but be sure to double-check!

 Renting a car in Hawaii is a smart idea.
 Image of a tourist on Hawaii taking photo with camera phone during car road trip on the famous Road to Hana